 - a small silver chalice made in 1618 of the sort of simple design popular in the Elizabethan period,

 - Maundy Money coins which were presented by H.M.
 Queen Elizabeth II to citizens of St Davids on Maundy Thursday 1982.
 British sovereigns traditionally washed the feet of the poor on this Thursday before Easter, a practice that was replaced by the giving of money during the reign of James II (1685-1689).

-Throughout St Davids Cathedral are magnificent examples of wood carving - if you look closely you will see faces, angels, fruit and animals amongst the elaborate carvings.
+Throughout St Davids Cathedral are magnificent examples of wood carving - a closer look reveals faces, angels, fruit and animals amongst the elaborate carvings.
 In the Treasury are pieces of carved oak including an angel's head from an organ case installed in 1705.
 The craftsmanship makes a huge contribution to the beauty of the Cathedral.
 These include 16th-century wooden ceilings and stalls and carvings on the organ.
 The building itself is a glorious tribute to God.
 Saint Davids is home to magnificent architecture and craftsmanship, examples of which you will see all around you today.

 Treasures of Scholarship